evtn/splashpaper/README.md

 # Installation

-To use this script, you need Python 3.x and `requests` module.
+To use this script, you need Python 3.6+ and pip installed.
-If `pip` is installed (It is installed with Python by default on Windows and some Linux distributions), you can use
+Then, just run:

-`python -m pip install requests`
+`python -m pip install splashpaper`

-to get `requests`

-Then just download the script and jump to the next section
+# Getting help

+It's as simple as:

+`python -m splashpaper --help`

+That would print help (mostly the same information as below, but shorter)

 # Usage